-Date Event Description April 1 - April 30 Assessment - all Units begin preparing Annual Unit Plans for upcoming year; meet with Chancellor and/or Vice Chancellor for Finance for inputs to budgets May 1 Substantial changes to Unit budgets due to Vice Chancellor for Financial Affairs June 1 - June 30 Compilation of assessment results of previous year Units evaluate assessment data and make recommendations for changes based on results Units to interpret and make use of assessment data from the upcoming year Identify strengths and weaknesses revealed by assessment data.
+Date Event Description April LaPAS Report submission to Division of Administration April 1 - April 30 Assessment - all Units begin preparing Annual Unit Plans for upcoming year; meet withChancellor and Vice Chancellor for Finance for inputs to budgets May 1 Substantial changes to Unit budgets due to Vice Chancellor for Financial Affairs June 1 - June 30 Compilation of assessment results of previous year Units evaluate assessment data and make recommendations for changes based on results Units to interpret and make use of assessment data from the upcoming year Identify strengths and weaknesses revealed by assessment data.
 Determine how to best use the information from these assessments.
-Determine whether changes in policies, procedures or other interventions are needed to address issues raised by assessment evidence.
+Determine whether changes in policies, procedures or other interventions are needed toaddress issues raised by assessment evidence.
 Evaluate the usefulness of current assessment methods.
-Identify any changes that may be needed in assessment methods or questions asked for next year Keep documentation of any assessment-related decisions made.
+Identify any changes that may be needed in assessment methods or questions asked fornext year Keep documentation of any assessment-related decisions made.
+July 1 AUPs complete for upcoming year August 31 Budget Approval by SU Management Board September Budget submission to Board of Regents October SULC Operational Plan submission to Board of Regents November SULC Budget Report submission to Division of Administration